kcfresh53/kcfresh53/README.md

 - 💬 Ask me about **Game development, native app development, web, Linux**

 - 📫 How to reach me **kcfresh53@gmail.com**

+- 🎓 Currently majoring in: **A Bachelor's Degree for Interactive media and Game development**

 <h3 align="left">Connect with me:</h3>
 <p align="left">